xdKinso/SoftEngGroup/README.md

 # SoftEngGroup
-Software Engineering Group (UPLOAD YOUR FILES AND UPDATES!)
-People in the project : Krystian, Bayram, Nouha, Shakur
+Software Engineering Group (UPLOAD YOUR FILES AND UPDATES!)\n People in the project : Krystian, Bayram, Nouha, Shakur